Photo credit: Rick Clarke

 For Letwin, affirmative action was but one aspect of the era’s broader social movements.

 In 1968, he and other Law School professors represented students disciplined for protesting on-campus recruitment by the Dow Chemical Co., which produced napalm for the U.S. Air Force.
-On May 16, 1969, the Committee of Concerned Faculty was formed at Letwin’s home to defend UCLA students protesting the use of lethal violence by the police and National Guard a day earlier at People’s Park in Berkeley.
+On May 16, 1969, the Committee of Concerned Faculty was formed at Letwin’s home to defend UCLA students protesting the use of lethal violence by police and National Guard a day earlier at People’s Park in Berkeley.

-Commenting on the diversion of funds from social programs to first moon landing in July 1969, Letwin argued that the space program, “illustrates a perverse hierarchy of values.
+Commenting on the diversion of funds from social programs to the first moon landing in July 1969, Letwin argued that the space program, “illustrates a perverse hierarchy of values.
 We’re going to the moon for all the wrong reasons.
 We’re spending vast sums on the wrong thing in pursuit of the wrong goals.”

 In fall 1969, Letwin played a leading role in the Academic Senate’s defense of Angela Davis, a fellow COINTELPRO target and prominent African American radical activist, whose UCLA teaching appointment was under attack from Gov. Ronald Reagan and the UC Regents.